afrind/draft-rush/draft-kpugin-rush.md

 specified in each frame.
 If track ID is not specified it's 0 implicitly.

 Type(8):
-: 1 byte representing type of the frame.
+: 1 byte representing the type of the frame.

 Predefined frame types: